Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 <pba-flex center>

 1. A protocol for proving validity of included candidates
-1. Consensus rules for the relay chain<br>to avoid building on or finalizing<br>relay chain forks containing bad candidates.
+1. Consensus rules for the relay chain<br/>to avoid building on or finalizing<br/>relay chain forks containing bad candidates.

 </pba-flex>